Gary Marchionini

-Gary Marchionini is an American information scientist and educator at the University of North Carolina at Chapel Hill (1998-present).
+Gary Marchionini is an American information scientist and educator.
+His research focuses on human-information interaction, digital libraries and exploratory search.
+He is the Cary C. Boshamer Professor and Dean of the School of Information and Library Science at the University of North Carolina at Chapel Hill (2010–present).

+Early life and education

+Gary Marchionini was a first generation college student at Western Michigan University, where he double majored in Mathematics and English, earning a Bachelor's degree in 1971.
+He first became interested in programming while working at his old junior high school.
+The school presented him with four teletype machines and asked if he could do something with them.
+He taught himself programming and soon after began teaching his students.

+Marchionini received a PhD in 1981 from Wayne State University in the subject of "Curriculum Development: Mathematics Education".
+His thesis was titled Computer enhanced practice and introductory algebra.

 Work

-Gary Marchionini is a leader in defining theory of human information interaction and exploratory search and his work sits at the intersection of human-computer interaction and information retrieval, a subdomain known as human-computer information interaction (HCIR).
-His 1995 book, Information Seeking in Electronic Environments has been influential in shaping our understanding of search as a learning activity that is dependent not only on individual search capabilities and preferences but on the nature of the topical domain, the search task, and the features of the search system.
+Gary Marchionini is a leader in defining theory of human information interaction and exploratory search and his work sits at the intersection of human–computer interaction and information retrieval, a subdomain known as human–computer information interaction (HCIR).
+His 1995 book Information Seeking in Electronic Environments has been influential in shaping our understanding of search as a learning activity that is dependent not only on individual search capabilities and preferences but on the nature of the topical domain, the search task, and the features of the search system.
 A pioneer in the development of digital libraries, he led the development of one of the early digital video repositories, the Open Video Project and chaired the 2008 ACM/IEEE Joint Conference on Digital Libraries Conference and was program chair for the 2006 conference.
 His research has been supported by the U.S. National Science Foundation and several other foundations and corporate research laboratories.